aims-umich/pyMAISE/docs/source/user_guide.rst

 Which will run the grid search.
 Notice that a ``Linear`` search space was not defined; in this case, the model's parameters are returned for postprocessing, and no tuning takes place.

 With the new pyMAISE version, we have added stacking and multi-output, which both add a layer of complexity to getting to model parameters.
-When using stacking models, hyperparameters are accessed through the format ``estimators_{name}_{property}``, where {name} is the identifier for each base estimator in the stack, and {property} is the specific hyperparameter.
-For example, if you want to set the alpha parameter for a elastic net estimator in a stacking model, you would use estimators_EN_alpha.
+When using stacking models, hyperparameters are accessed through the format ``{name}__{property}``, where {name} is the identifier for each base estimator in the stack, and {property} is the specific hyperparameter.
+For example, if you want to set the alpha parameter for a elastic net estimator in a stacking model, you would use ``EN__alpha``.
-For multi-output tasks with a single model, you can access properties directly using the format ``estimator_{property}``, as there is only one main estimator for all outputs.
+For multi-output tasks with a single model, you can access properties directly using the format ``estimator__{property}``, as there is only one main estimator for all outputs.
 This allows for a simplified tuning structure in multi-output models, where specifying parameters does not require naming individual base estimators.
-Please note that if multi-output is turned on for models when setting model parameters, the same wrapping is applied and you will need to access model parameters through ``estimator_{property}``.
+Please note that if multi-output is turned on for models when setting model parameters, the same wrapping is applied and you will need to access model parameters through ``estimator__{property}``.

 **Example**